setopsco/docs/content/latest/user/installation.md

 ```
 $ setops login
 ```
 SetOps will open a browser window where you can provide your credentials.
-If a browser window cannot be opened SetOps will print the link to your terminal, so you can copy it to a browser window.
+If a browser window cannot be opened, SetOps will print the link to your terminal, so you can copy it to a browser window.
 After successful authorization, SetOps will obtain a short living access token and a refresh token for your local CLI and store it in `~/.setops.yml` alongside the provided org.

 It will also attempt to configure your docker installation to be able to authenticate and push to the SetOps registry.
 It places a helper script `docker-credential-setops` in your PATH and registers it in your Docker configuration at `~/.docker/config.json`.
-You can skip the setup by using the `--no-setup` flag with the `login` command.
+You can skip the setup using the `--no-setup` flag with the `login` command.
 If the automatic setup fails, you can perform a [Manual Setup]({{< relref "#manual-setup" >}}).

 You are now ready to use the SetOps CLI.

 {{< hint warning >}}
-When running the `setops login` command in a **non-interactive environment**, like a CI job, the interactive login via browser will not work.
+The interactive login via a browser will not work when running the `setops login` command in a **non-interactive environment**, like a CI job.
 In this case, you can call `setops login --service-user` and pass in a username and password.
 However, this should only be used if it is really required since username and password are directly passed into the CLI.
-For better security, only an access token is stored in `~/.setops.yml` which means that you need to login again after the access token expired.
+For better security, only an access token is stored in `~/.setops.yml`, which means you need to **log in again after 4 hours** when the access token expires.
 Login via `--service-user` flag does not support social providers such as GitHub or Google.
-We recommend to create a dedicated service user account that is used exclusively in these scenarios.
+We recommend creating a dedicated service user account used exclusively in these scenarios.
 {{< /hint >}}

 ## Switch Organizations

-If you are a member of multiple organization, you can switch between them with `setops organization:switch <ORGANIZATION>` after successful login.
+Suppose you are a member of multiple organizations, you can switch between them with `setops organization:switch <ORGANIZATION>` after successful login.

 ## Logout
-If you want to logout from SetOps, you can do so by running `setops logout`.
+If you want to log out from SetOps, you can do so by running `setops logout`.
 This will deauthorize the current session in your terminal.
-Please note, that your browser will stay logged in, so if you want to login again you will not have to provide your credentials.
-To also logout from the browser (e.g. to switch accounts) use `cli logout --browser`.
+Please note that your browser will stay logged in, so you will not have to provide your credentials if you want to log in again.
+To also log out from the browser (e.g., to switch accounts), use `setops logout --browser`.

 ## Manual Setup {id=manual-setup}
-In order to be able to authenticate with the SetOps registry and push images Docker needs to be configured.
-SetOps uses a credential-helper which is a small script that handles the authentication for Docker.
-The script has to be placed in your PATH and registered in you Docker configuration.
+To authenticate with the SetOps registry and push images, Docker needs to be configured.
+SetOps uses a credential-helper, a small script that handles the authentication for Docker.
+The script must be placed in your PATH and registered in your Docker configuration.
 These steps should be performed automatically during login.
 If the automatic setup fails, you can place and register the Docker credential-helper manually:
-1. Make sure Docker is installed by by running `docker --version` from your terminal
+1. Make sure Docker is installed by running `docker --version` from your terminal
 2. Create a file named `docker-credential-setops` in a directory that is in your `PATH`
 3. Copy the following script to the file and save it
    ```bash
    #!/bin/bash

    setops docker $@
    ```
-   The script forwards Docker's request for credentials to the SetOps CLI.brew info
+   The script forwards Docker's request for credentials to the SetOps CLI.
 3. Make the file executable e.g. by running `chmod a+x /path/to/file/docker-credential-setops`
-4. Test the script by running `docker-credential-setops get` from you terminal
+4. Test the script by running `docker-credential-setops get` from your terminal
 5. Open `~/.docker/config.json`
 6. Add the following key to the configuration and save the file
     ```json